State and federal laws recognize the importance of breastfeeding

 Based on Oregon and federal law:

 - Requirement to meet lactation accommodation applies to all employers.
-Only employers with fewer than 50 employees across the whole state can ask the Oregon Bureau of Labor and Industries (BOLI) to be exempt because of undue hardship.
+Only employers with 10 or fewer employees can apply for an exemption from the Oregon Bureau of Labor and Industries (BOLI) because of undue hardship to their business.

 - There is a $1000 fine per incident for non-compliance that can be imposed by BOLI.